mzpqnxow/pybuild23/README.md

 ## Credits

-Concept and implementation originally by David Marker, Python 3 support and `make new` target added by Adam Greene.
+* Concept and original implementation by David Marker
+* Re-implementation, Python3 support, `make new` target by Adam Greene.
 See LICENSE.